Annual Forensic Anthropology Field School

 You will need a valid passport to travel abroad.
+Your passport must be valid until at least January 1, 2020.
 For information on applying for a new passport or renewing one that has expired, go to the State Department’s Web site:

 You will need to apply in person if you are applying for a U.S. passport for the first time; if your currently valid U.S. passport has been lost of stolen; if your expired U.S. passport is not in your possession; if your previous U.S. passport has expired and was issued more than 15 years ago; or if your previous U.S. passport was issued when you were under 16.